 The Yadkin Valley was North Carolina’s first American Viticultural Area (the term for a designated wine grape-growing region).
 It covers a staggering 1.4 million acres.
 Here, and across the state, the industry has two focuses — native Muscadine grapes and European-style grapes referred to as vitis vinifera.
 Muscadine grapes, cultivated in North Carolina since the 16th century, tend to produce a very sweet wine.
 This is partly because sugar is added during the winemaking process.
 Vitis vinifera grapes — such as Viognier, Pinot Grigio, Sangiovese, or other varieties often identified as European — may be used to make sweet or dry wines that often have more structure and complex flavor.

 With so many different wineries and various kinds of wines to try, it’s hard to know where to focus your time.
-Here’s a look at nine Yadkin Valley wineries where you’re sure to find some of the best that North Carolina has to offer.
+Here’s a look at 11 Yadkin Valley wineries where you’re sure to find some of the best that North Carolina has to offer.

 Childress Vineyards is a destination winery in the Yadkin Valley.
 From its vast tasting room to its showcase restaurant to its regular outdoor music, Childress Vineyards has all the things that will make you want to relax and stay for a while.

 Owned by former NASCAR driver and race team owner Richard Childress, Childress Vineyards is more than just beautiful grounds and a striking event space, however.
-Winemaker Mark Friszolowski specializes in European vitis vinifera such as Sauvignon Blanc, Viognier, Sangiovese, Cabernet Sauvignon, and Petit Verdot.
+Winemaker Mark Friszolowski specializes in European grapes such as Sauvignon Blanc, Viognier, Sangiovese, Cabernet Sauvignon, and Petit Verdot.
 He has crafted more than 30 world-class wines – red and white blends and single varietal wines, specialty wines, and a few select sweet wines.

 Since opening its doors in 2004, Childress Vineyards has expanded its offerings and grown into a significant player in North Carolina’s wine industry, with its wines known across the state and beyond.
 Tours and tastings are available daily.